TalmSnir/ml-course/README.md

 # ml-course

-all the excersises and projects from ZTM's Udemy machine learning course
+all the exercises and projects from ZTM's Udemy machine learning course